 - 1. The unit must be in the Auto mode of operation. - 2.
-The Outlet Feedback option in the Tuning Menu must be set to DISABLED while performing calibration.
-Upon completion of calibration, the Outlet Feedback must be set back to ENABLE. - 3.
+The Outlet Feedback option in the Tuning Menu must be set to DISABLED while performing calibration. - 3.
 Monitor the OUTLET TEMPERATURE display and VALVE POSITION bar-graph to set load conditions and observe the effect of adjustments. - 4.
 Perform the calibration using the Tuning Menu of the C-More Control Box. - 5.
 Make small adjustments and allow time between adjustments for the outlet water temperature to stabilize. - 6.
 Maintain water flow as constant as possible during these adjustments. - 7.
-Ensure that recirculation loops are operational while the calibration is being performed.
+Ensure that recirculation loops are operational while the calibration is being performed. - 8.
+Upon completion of calibration, set the Outlet Feedback back to ENABLE.

-Temperature control calibration is accomplished by performing the Minimum and Maximum Load Adjustment procedures in paragraphs 4.5.2 and 4.5.3, respectively.
+Temperature control calibration is accomplished by performing the Minimum and Maximum Load Adjustment procedures in sections 4.6.2 and 4.6.3, respectively.

-4.5.1 Setting the Outlet Water Temperature Setpoint
+4.6.1 Setting the Outlet Water Temperature Setpoint

 The setpoint temperature of the unit may be changed using the following steps.
 However, once a setpoint has been changed, recalibration may be necessary.
-The temperature calibration procedures are provided in paragraphs 4.5.2 and 4.5.3.
+The temperature calibration procedures are provided in sections 4.6.2 and 4.6.3.